2026 Legal & Regulatory Conference – Agenda

 4:00 - 5:00 PM

-Presenting Science: Communicating Effectively to Judges, Juries, the C‑Suite, and Policymakers
+Presenting Science: Communicating Effectively to Judges, Juries, the C‑Suite, and Regulators

 Scientific evidence is only as powerful as the audience’s ability to understand it.
 Whether you’re navigating a courtroom, briefing senior leadership, or engaging with policymakers, the challenge is the same: translating complex scientific concepts into clear, credible, and actionable information.
 This session brings together seasoned practitioners who have spent their careers communicating science where it matters most.